Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence

 \subsection{Shower Cutoff Dependence for Thrust and Migration Matrix}

 At this point it is highly instructive to cross check the level of validity of relation~(\ref{eq:partonicthrustQ0primeQ0}) for the implementation of the angular-ordered parton shower in \herwig{}.
 As we already mentioned, \herwig{}'s angular-ordered parton shower is NLL precise for $e^+e^-$ event-shapes in the dijet limit.
 Even though the NLL precision is guaranteed conceptually, it is certainly useful to examine it for the practical implementation of the \herwig{} event generator.
+Note that a similar analysis has already been carried out in Ref.~\cite{Hoang:2018zrp}.
 To this end, we consider the shower-cutoff dependence of the 2-jettiness cumulant

 Using Eq.~(\ref{eq:partonicthrustQ0primeQ0}) it is straightforward to derive the partonic cumulant difference relation

 where the normalization condition $\int\mathrm{d}\ell S_{\rm had}(\ell,Q_0) = 1$ applies.
 We make the important observation that the RHS of Eq.~(\ref{eq:cumiulantdiffference}) is independent of $\hat{\tau}$ and the hard scale $Q$.
 As long as the soft-collinear approximations associated to the dijet region are valid, which are the basis of the factorization theorem in Eq.~(\ref{eq:thrustmassless1}) and the shift relation in Eq.~(\ref{eq:partonicthrustQ0}), this universality should hold to a good approximation.
 The range of thrust values where relation (\ref{eq:cumiulantdiffference}) is realized for \herwig's angular ordered parton shower also indicates the expected range of validity of the factorization formula~(\ref{eq:thrustmassless2}) and the relation of the shape function's first moment for different cutoff values shown in Eq.~(\ref{eq:Omega1Q0primeO0}) that tests consistency with QCD.